-In a previous article, we mentioned that liver and kidneys are often weakened by FIPV and need to be tested and treated.
+In the previous post, we discussed the importance of caring for liver and kidneys' health during FIP treatment.
 In this article, we go a step further by recommending giving your cat vitamins and supplements to keep kidney and liver healthy and strong during FIP treatment.
 Healthy internal organs increase body's ability to resist infections and recover from illness.
-There is no known adverse side effects when vitamins and supplements are given along side of GS-441524 during FIP treatment.
-Consult your veterinarian on the brands they recommend in your region of the word.
+There is no known adverse side effects when vitamins and supplements are given along side of GS-441524 during FIP treatments.
+Consult your veterinarian on the concentration and type of vitamins they recommend.

 B12 promotes the development and maintenance of red blood cells.